Dandora: Dump site

 At the dumping site, many people experience health risks.
 For example, skin diseases are common for a big part of the people living there.
 Moreover, there are many resources of toxic waste.
 Inhabitants could experience health effects of this because the toxic substances that are in for example e-waste could end up in the air.
 Due to this, air pollution can emerge.
-Behind of this, people without access to a job collect waste to sell.
+Behind of this, people without access to a job pick waste to sell.
 Through this, there is a possibility of income.

 Besides the health risks that emerge due to waste, more hazards are apparent.
 As mentioned, crime rates are high and in some parts of the waste dump, police do not keep watch.
 Another risk can be seen in food insecurity.
 Because of a lack of proper food, people search for food in the waste.
 Eating food that is found in the waste could be dangerous for the health of the people living at Dandora.
 Furthermore, many children who are living at the waste dump have no access to education.